 Check out our quick guides on what to expect from your eye test appointment to help you get the most out of it.

 Before your eye test

-- We may carry out an eye pressure check by blowing a puff of air into your eye, or a visual field test where you monitor flashing lights across a screen.
-These quick and painless checks help identify the early signs of eye conditions like glaucoma.
+First, we may carry out an eye pressure check by blowing a puff of air into your eye or a visual field test where you monitor flashing lights across a screen.
+These quick and painless checks will help us to identify the early signs of eye conditions like glaucoma.
 We’ll also take a digital retinal photograph to create a permanent record of your eye health.
 This allows us to monitor changes which may take place over time.

 During your eye test

 Once inside the consulting room, you’ll spend up to 30 minutes with your optometrist where they’ll use a range of checks to look at various aspects of your eyesight.

-- They'll establish how clearly you can see both near and far, including looking at the ability to change focus, which tends to decrease with age and can often make your near vision blurry.
+They’ll establish how clearly you can see near and far and your ability to change focus.
+This tends to decrease with age and can often make your near vision blurry.
 They can also look for signs of conditions like cataracts, which become more prevalent as we get older.

-Finally, they'll look out for key signs which indicate how good your general health is and whether you're at risk of conditions like diabetes
+Finally, they'll look out for key signs which indicate how good your general health is and whether you're at risk of any health conditions such as diabetes.

 After your eye test

 By the end of your eye test, we'll have enough information to recommend the best options for your eyesight based on your individual needs.